Contrarian Corpus

 Notes

-Formal proxy-fight stockholder letter (not a deck) from Peter Feld, Managing Member of Starboard, during an active proxy contest after filing preliminary proxy materials on April 20, 2022.
-Unusual rhetorical device: letter leans heavily on extended verbatim Glassdoor employee quotes (rather than CEO quotes) to indict corporate culture and the founder-CEO's focus on 'random' ventures (health app, bank, crypto).
-Two embedded visuals: an Executive Officer Turnover grid (page 3) and peer-gap bar charts on female and underrepresented community board representation (page 4).
-Also cites a 2006 gender discrimination lawsuit (Cash v.
+Formal proxy-fight stockholder letter (not a deck) from Peter Feld, Managing Member of Starboard, during an active proxy contest after Starboard filed preliminary proxy materials on April 20, 2022.
+Unusual rhetorical device: the letter leans heavily on extended verbatim Glassdoor employee quotes (rather than management quotes) to indict corporate culture and the founder-CEO's focus on 'random' ventures (health app, bank, crypto).
+Two embedded visuals: an Executive Officer Turnover grid with headshots (page 3, the clearest before/after framing) and twin peer-gap bar charts on female and underrepresented-community board representation (page 4).
+Also cites a 2006 gender-discrimination lawsuit (Cash v.
 LivePerson).
 Tone is sharply adversarial despite the letter format.
 Letter promises more detailed materials in coming weeks ahead of the Annual Meeting, suggesting this is a governance/culture-focused opener in a broader campaign.
+No sum-of-parts or valuation framework — thesis is governance/culture, not financial modeling.